Last updated on January 15th, 2023.

 How To Bake This Pretzel Cream Puffs:

-The first and most important step would be making the pretzel flour by firstly processing the pretzel in a food processor into a fine meal.
+The first and most crucial step would be making the pretzel flour by firstly processing the pretzel in a food processor into a fine meal.
 Secondly running the pretzel meal through a sieve in order to remove any large pieces.

 The next step would be cooking the water and butter until the butter has melted and the mixture is starting to boil.
 Once that happens we will add the pretzel flour into the mix and cook it while constantly stirring using a wooden spoon until we have a smooth dough.